Having trouble with finding the resources you're looking for?

 2) The book is missing from the shelf?

 - The book may be part of one of our Private Collections, most of which are in the Main Hall.
 Check in the library catalog to see if a book is in one of these.
-To do this, click the "Show Copy Information" (below the author's name) for any book in the catalog.
-Books in private collections will have the name of the collection under the “Location” column.
+To do this, click on the arrow to the right of the book entry and then click on the word "Copies" at the bottom.
+Books in private collections will have the name of the collection under the “Loc1--Loc2” column.
 Use a map to locate the private collection and then use the Library of Congress call number to locate the book within that collection.
-If there’s nothing under “Location,” then it is in the main collection.
+If there’s nothing under location, then it is in the main collection.

 - Some of our books are too large to "stand" on the shelves and must be placed on a lower shelf in a different position.
 In this case you should find a laminated sheet where the book would go if it were smaller, telling you to find it on a nearby lower shelf.
 Please leave the laminated sheet where it is, but find the book where it directs you.

 - The book may be on a cart waiting to be re-shelved or someone else may have it on the "Reserved" shelves.
 Ask a library staff member to help you search in these two places.

 - Our staff members have other resources they use to locate books.
 Ask them for help!

 - Be sure that you have looked at our journals list to see what journals we have.
 Printed journals are located in the journals room and in some private collections.
 Online access to journals is available by using JSTOR and Galaxie software.